Skip to main content

 • humor

 The humor in the game is a mixed bag, with some players finding the dialogue amusingly bad and the story poorly written, while others appreciate the clever puns related to the title.
-Although there are moments of awkwardness, many agree that the humor adds to the overall enjoyment, particularly in a light and polished browser game format.
-However, some users noted a lack of genuine comedic elements, suggesting that the humor may not resonate with everyone.
+Overall, the humor is described as awkward yet acceptable, contributing to a light-hearted experience, especially in a quick and polished browser format.

 • “Dialogue is funny.”